A-Legg/unfinished-asteroids/Chapter-4,-Mike.md

-> Hi,

-> Mike there - I have a friendly request...
+> Hi, Mike here

-> I have left some nasty comments in `script/Engine/Collision.js` - the function there is also obsolete - could you do me a favor and remove the stuff before I get into troubles :) ?
+> I have left some nasty comments and some obsolete code in `script/Engine/Collision.js` - would you mind removing it :) ?

 > Thanks